What to do if you smell gas

 Natural gas is lighter than air so it will dissipate into the atmosphere.
 So open every door and window in your home.

 It’s important that anyone you get in to fix the leak is appropriately qualified and licensed.
-You can be sure of all of those things with Ruttley Plumbing, give us a call on (02) 9199 2011.
+You can be sure of all of those things with Ruttley Services, give us a call on (02) 9199 2011.